Shalini766/SOC-Home-Lab-Setup/README.md

 - terminal -> python3 -m http.server 9999 (use a port that is not in use)

 This allows the test machine to act as a Kali machine and start downloading the malware.

+Now we move to the Windows test machine and disable Windows Defender, and access the web browser to download and execute the malware.

+### On Windows Demo
+- Disable Windows Defender
+     *Windows Security-> Virus and threat protection-> Real Time Protection-> Disable*
+- Open a web browser and enter the IP of Kali with the Port *192.168.20.11:9999*
+- Resume.pdf.exe is visible, download the file
+- Execute the malware

+To check the established connection to our Kali
+- Open command prompt-> Run as administrator
+- Enter netstat -anob